FrederikJM/BIManalyst_g_28/A3/README.md

 OUTPUT: The function outputs the extracted outer dimensions of the building,
         reports the determined wind pressure in the different zones for two wind directions and makes two plots illustrating the wind action on the building.

 ## Instructions to run the tool
-To run the tool please follow the step below:
+To run the tool please follow the steps below:
-- Check that the model you want to investigate statisfies the creterions specified in the IDS section of this markdown.
+- Check that the model you want to investigate satisfies the criteria specified in the IDS section of this markdown.
 - Open "main.py" and specify the location of the IFC-model as the model_path at line 33.
 - Run the script "main.py".
 - Evaluate the output in the text output in the console and the plots

 # Advanced Building Design